NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 ### Local Network Configuration

 A wireless Local Area Network (WAN) is set up for multi-agent control experiment purpose.
-Dell-3 is used as the base PC.
+Dell #3 is used as the base PC.
 The local AP and password are

 - WiFi name: `TP-Link_A914`
 - Password: `80187233`

 All robots and PC are assigned with the following IP addresses:

-- Dell PC: `192.168.0.125`
+- Dell #3: `192.168.0.125`
 - Burger #1: `192.168.0.208`
 - Burger #2: `192.168.0.190`
 - Waffle #1: `192.168.0.135`